|Seven minutes to perfect eggs

 How to Eat Boiled Eggs

 Boiled eggs go great on a salad.
 They make excellent egg salad sandwiches with mayo, celery, salt and pepper.
 Eggs are a complete protein that make a great snack, and keeping boiled eggs in the fridge ensures there is always something ready to eat.
 I prefer soft boiled to hard boiled because I like the creaminess of them.
 My kids prefer hard boiled, so I often have both in the fridge.

-|My recipe has you boil the water before adding the eggs|
+|My recipe has you boil the water before adding the eggs

 How to Cook Soft- or Hard-Boiled Eggs